 For machines that you do not own, this method for accessing your personal cloud data will be sufficient, ie – use the web portal at https://portal.office.com

-However, for personally owned computers, you may want a more sophisticated client installed on your computer, which will integrate your OneDrive for Business space with your Operating System.
+However, for personally owned/operated computers or those with a unique (usually eID) authentication to your user profile, you may want a more sophisticated client installed on your computer, which will integrate your OneDrive space with your local Operating System.
 Here are some links to information and setup guides associated with these installable clients:

 Mac OS X